Michael Barkann

-Michael Barkann (born April 30, 1960, Jersey City, New Jersey, United States) is an American sports host, anchor and reporter for NBC Sports Philadelphia.
-From 2011-2016, he co-hosted the "Mike and Ike" show on 94 WIP weekdays from 10am - 2pm.
+Michael Barkann (born April 30, 1960) is an American sports host, anchor and reporter for NBC Sports Philadelphia.
+From 2011 to 2016, he co-hosted the "Mike and Ike" show on 94 WIP weekdays from 10am – 2pm.

 Early years

 Barkann grew up in East Brunswick, New Jersey and attended East Brunswick High School, where he was an outstanding long-distance runner in spring track & cross country, graduating with the class of 1978.

 He is a graduate of Syracuse University, class of 1982.
 He graduated with a B.S. in Broadcast Journalism from the S.I.
 Newhouse School of Public Communications.

 Broadcasting career

 Early career

 Barkann started his career at NBC News in Washington, D.C. as a desk assistant.
 From there he went to New Jersey Network in Trenton, working at first off-camera.
 On February 11, 1983, after the region was hit with a big blizzard, the station asked Barkann to contribute to the telecast, filing a weather report.
 It was his first time on air.
 Soon after, Barkann hosted a program called Weather Watch, which led to him doing the weather for the news broadcast.
 Several years later, Barkann started doing backup sports for the network, at age 26.

 A few months later, Barkann moved to KYW-TV in Philadelphia as a sports reporter.
 Barkann spent five years at KYW-TV but did not have his contract renewed, leading him to a job in Boston, where he became sports director at WLVI-TV.
 However, five years in, Barkann received "an unbelievable opportunity" and returned to Philadelphia, beginning his current role as host/reporter at NBC Sports Philadelphia, in Philadelphia, starting in 1997.